Métis Creatives that Inspire

 Amanda Rheaume is a “Canadian musician who blends rootsy, guitar-driven ballads with stories of resistance and resilience.
 She is a Citizen of the Métis Nation, a 2SLGBTQ+ activist, and a builder of Indigenous music infrastructure and community. ”

+Not only is she a talented musician, but she has an active and thriving social media presence.
 Some content I really enjoyed and wanted to highlight in this article was her partnership with songwriter ShoShona Kish.
 They teamed up on a “Voices of Change” playlist for Apple Music, and I thought- wow, what a fun way to promote community and a great collaboration.

 Check-out her Instagram page and visit the playlist here: Voices of Change: Amanda Rheaume and ShoShona Kish - Playlist - Apple Music.

+Collaborations in marketing harness the strengths of multiple brands or influencers, creating synergistic campaigns that amplify reach, build credibility, and drive engagement far beyond what each could achieve alone.
 For your next project, consider how collaboration can be an exciting avenue for connecting with your audience!

 Art and Activism